hymao/otol_hymenoptera_bibliography/README.md

 There are multiple ways to contribute:

-* _Best_: Curate a study on the OTOL site.
+* _Best_: [Curate a study on the OTOL site](https://tree.opentreeoflife.org/curator/study/create).
 We will harvest those studies from time to time and merge them here.
+You will [need a Github account](https://github.com/join) to add a study.
 * _Next best_: Join the [Zotero](https://www.zotero.org/groups/otol_hymenoptera_bibliography) group and edit the bibliography directly
 * Open an issue here and post a link to the citation, or the citation itself if not available digitally.
 * Download the bibliography, merge it with your own bibliography, and send result (currently to Matt).